phpable/struct/README.md

 ## IDEs support
-If you use the PHPDoc-friendly IDE you can gain additional advantages by using the syntax below:
+If you use a PHPDoc-friendly IDE you can gain additional advantages by using the syntax below:

 ```php